 Although my own email server is secure, I cannot be assured that yours is.
 Therefore, I prefer to use email communication and text messaging only with your permission, and only for administrative purposes unless we have made another agreement.
 This means that email exchanges and text messages with my office should be limited to things like setting or changing appointments, billing matters, and other related issues.

 If you choose to communicate with me by email, be aware that all emails are retained in the logs of our Internet service providers (ISP), both yours and mine.
 While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the ISP.
-You should also know that any emails that I receive from you, and any responses that I send to you, become a part of your legal, medical record.
+You should also know that any emails that I receive from you, and any responses that I send to you, become a part of my record.

 Please know that when you use electronic communications methods, such as email, texting, online video, etc., there are various technicians and administrators who maintain these services, and who may conceivably have access to the content of those communications.

 Of special consideration are work email addresses.
 If you use your work email to communicate with me, your employer may access our email communications.
 There may be similar issues involved in school email or other email accounts associated with organizations that you are affiliated with.